wavesplatform/waves-lessons/lessons/EN/B. How the waves works/g. Waves infrastructure products and tools/lesson.md

     ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/B.%20How%20the%20waves%20works/g.%20Waves%20infrastructure%20products%20and%20tools/images/signer_yes.png?raw=true)

 As we may have guessed, the first option is an outdated method.
-It puts our business at risk, as some clients can change their minds to order due to payment complexity.
+It risks our business, as some clients can change their minds to order due to payment complexity.
 Secondly, some clients may experience troubles with proving the payment completion.